Ajtech27/Shopmetric_Ecommerce_EDA---Python/README.md

-ShopMetrics E-Commerce Customer Behaviour EDA **Domain:** E-Commerce Analytics
+## ShopMetrics E-Commerce Customer Behaviour EDA - Python

+**Domain:** E-Commerce Analytics

 A full customer behaviour analysis for ShopMetrics with 2,000 customers and 8,500+ orders across two years.
 Part of a three-project e-commerce series alongside the SQL analysis and Power BI dashboard.